WitsHPC/HPC-InterestGroup/tutorials/2025_compiling/README.md

 ## Compile

 The `make` executes the contents of a `Makefile`.
-The `Makefile` is the "how you want to compile file".
+The `Makefile` is the "how you want to compile a file".
 For more on [Makefiles](https://opensource.com/article/18/8/what-how-makefile).

 ```bash
 make
 ```

-## Run in the file
+## Run (in the folder)

 > [!NOTE]
-> The `./` will run a executable "application".
+> The `.` will run an executable "application".

 ```bash
 ./bin/nsnake
 ```

-## Add to environment to run anywhere (wow)
+## Add to the environment to run anywhere (wow)

 So now we can run nSnake; but we cant run it in any folder, we will achieve this by telling our environment where an executable is "the location".
 We will use the `~/.bashrc` file to achieve this.

 > [!NOTE]
-> The `~/.bashrc` file tells the terminal what environment to always set to the terminal.
-Lik where applications are, commands to run when a new terminal instance is made, etc.
+> The `~/.bashrc` file configures the terminal environment by specifying settings such as the locations of applications and commands to execute whenever a new terminal session is started, etc.

 ```bash
 vim ~/.bashrc